Green correspondence on centric Mackey functor over fusion systems: Background and first results.

 \begin{example} Any globally defined Mackey functor (see \cite[Section 1]{TwoClassificationWebb}) inherits a structure of Mackey functor over any fusion system.
-Any conjugation invariant Mackey functor over a group $G$ leads naturally to a Mackey functor over $\FSG$ (see \cite{fuserdFusionBouc}).
+Any conjugation invariant Mackey functor over a finite group $G$ with Sylow $p$ subgroup $S$ leads naturally to a Mackey functor over $\FSG$ (see \cite{fuserdFusionBouc}).
 The Mackey algebra $\muFR$ is itself a Mackey functor over $\F$. \end{example}

 This definition of Mackey functor over a fusion system allows us to use some well known results of ring theory in order to define the induction, restriction and conjugation functors. \begin{defn} Let $H\le S$ and let $\H\subseteq\F$ be a fusion system on $H$.
 From Corollary \ref{cor:Mackey-algebra-inclusion.} we have that $\FmuFR{\H}\subseteq\muFR$.
 This allows us to define the \textbf{restriction from $\F$ to $\H$ functor} as the functor $\downarrow_{\H}^{\F}:\muFRmod\to\FmuFRmod{\H}$, that sends any $\muFR$-module $M$ to the $\FmuFR{\H}$-module